-The majority of cases in Mark Lanpher's internal investigations and regulatory enforcement at Shearman & Sterling are non-public, but he is well known for his dealings with government enforcement agencies.
-Lanpher helped the estate of Andrew McKelvey avoid paying a tax on $200 million in capital gains on a prepaid variable contract after the Monster Worldwide founder extended the contracts due' dates before he died.
+The majority of cases in Mark Lanpher's internal investigations and regulatory enforcement practice at Shearman & Sterling are non-public, but he is well known for his dealings with government enforcement agencies.
+Lanpher helped the estate of Andrew McKelvey avoid paying a tax on $200 million in capital gains on a prepaid variable contract after the Monster Worldwide founder extended the contract due dates before he died.
 Also, Lanpher represents Citigroup in an internal investigation with respect to U.S. regulatory and enforcement inquiries concerning a $400 million fraud claim against its Mexican unit Banamex, by Oceanografia and its principals.

-There's no stopping Wilkinson Walsh + Eskovitz appellate attorney Lori Alvino McGill, who represents FedEx Ground in ongoing litigation in the New York on allegations that the package shipping company illegally transported cigarettes and evaded city and state taxes.
-McGill also got a class action dismissed with prejudice on behalf of former Food and Drug Administration Commission Margaret Hamburg, who was sued by Johnson & Johnson for an alleged conspiracy to approve the antibiotic Levaquin and hide its risks.
+There's no stopping Wilkinson Walsh + Eskovitz appellate attorney Lori Alvino McGill, who represents FedEx Ground in ongoing litigation in New York on allegations that the package shipping company illegally transported cigarettes and evaded city and state taxes.
+McGill also got a class action dismissed with prejudice on behalf of former Food and Drug Administration Commissioner Margaret Hamburg, who was sued by Johnson & Johnson for an alleged conspiracy to approve the antibiotic Levaquin and hide its risks.

 In Portland, Joshua Hadiaris handles insurance coverage disputes, legal and medical malpractice, personal injury cases, and product liability at Norman Hanson DeTroy.
 Hadiaris also represents clients in construction and commercial disputes and real estate, and he defends individuals who have been charged with criminal and traffic offenses.
 He has tried cases for his clients in superior and district courts across the state in addition to resolving cases in a settlement or plea bargain.